Posts: 21

 U also loose most of the engine brake. just make sure it dont over-boost at high rpm too. for a 2250 that would be about 35-37 psi max before detonation sets in and starts fretting mid-stops. a wastegate added to one is your friend cuz u can use the smaller housing and make it spool up faster on the bottom end and let the waste-gate blow off the excess above 35 psi or so when it gets goin.

-thank you for the reply.
+should mention too that in about 2 or 3 years, sound like some1 gonna be crying they lost the enigne due to garbage can tuning and poor-man decisions. thats the road it sound like its on anyhow. thank you for the reply.
 That really helps clear up the fuzz when I look at its program. this cost them 10k to convert (Canadian$)and it made it a year to this point and it’s letting go.
 It is lazy down low and pukes black all the time.

 it is a borg warner 063G.
 As far as retuning properly what is your recommendation as far a procedure.
 I don’t want to keep his truck down for too long in this economy but I want to give him a solid product.